-You cannot ask for any relief related to the conditions of your confinement.
-If you want to file a lawsuit regarding the conditions of your confinement, such as medical care claims or excessive force claims, refer to the Court's Pro Se Prisoner Civil Rights Handbook.
+You cannot ask for money, and you cannot ask for any other relief related to the conditions of your confinement.
+If you want to file a lawsuit regarding the conditions of your confinement (such as a medical care claim), see the Court's Pro Se Prisoner Civil Rights Handbook.